kinncjeu/kinncjeu.github.io/_posts/2013-10-11-Zend-Certified-PHP-Developer.md

 }
 ```

-And that's are the moast significant improvements of the 5.5 versions.
+And that's are the most significant improvements of the 5.5 versions.

 #### Where are all the possible new features?
 You can check this two links: